JetSetIlly/Gopher2600/README.md

 operating system throughout the development has been a Linux system (4.x series).

-In playmode I can get a sustained frame rate of 60fps capped - good enough for NTSC.
-This includes emulation of the ARM7 chip if required.

-In debug mode, I can get around 35fps.
+In playmode I can get a sustained frame rate of 60fps capped and 113fps uncapped.
+In debug mode, I can get around 42fps.

 To get a performance rating for your installation you can run the following:

-	> gopher2600 performance -display -fpscap=false
+	> gopher2600 performance -fpscap=false <rom file>

-Which gives the maximum frame rate with the display.
-Omit the `-display` option for an absolute value.
+For performance measurement with the display you can press the `F7` key while playing a ROM to bring up the `FPS indicator`.

 Memory usage is currently around 40MB of system memory in playmode and around 120MB in debug mode.
 This can vary on the ROM used however.
 It shouldn't ever be a